 Another result of the large and dense populations living in cities is that trade becomes much easier.

-Where there are no towns traders have to travel from village to village peddling their wares.
+Where there are no towns, traders have to travel from village to village peddling their wares.
 This is time consuming and costly; in many villages they might make no sales at all.
-Where there are towns and cities (we will use the terms “city” and “town” interchangeably from now on, as meaning comparatively large urban settlements), costs of trade are greatly reduced.
+Where there are towns and cities (we will use the terms “city” and “town” interchangeably from now on to mean comparatively large urban settlements), many consumers live together in one place, so costs of trade are greatly reduced.
 Traders do not need to travel so far or so long between sales, they have a much larger market to sell to and it is much easier for them to find buyers.

 Trade routes thus link towns and cities to each other, and trade routes bring new ideas, techniques, beliefs, foods, fashions and so on to towns.
 Towns people become part of the wider world in a way that most villagers could not.